jjskrainka/xlm_amm/README.md

 The end goal of this project is to provide liquidity to the stellar network while simultaneously make money in the process.

-order_book.py will be used to query the most popular liquidity pool to try and beat their exchange rate to increase my own pool's usage.
+order_book.py will be used to query the most popular liquidity pool to try and beat their exchange rate to increase my own pool's usage. price.py is another reference point using CoinMarketCap's price of XLM.

 Installation: